ehawk823/ehawk823.github.io/_posts/2015-11-05-A-Vision-For-Computer-Vision.markdown

 For humans, vision is perhaps the most fundamental sense for interpreting and navigating the physical world.
 However for a long time, despite the capacity of computers to process and derive patterns from seemingly infinite data, our machines had lacked the ability to derive meaningful insights from visual inputs.
 This has been changing rapidly in recent years, and many of the applications for 'computer vision' have begun to make their way into the mainstream.

 You may remember the Google Deep Dream meme from a few month back.
-The tool allowed you to run video or imagery through googles image recognition algorithm with the end result being some incredibly surreal imagery -
+The tool allowed you to run video or imagery through Google's image recognition algorithm, leading to an incredibly surreal result -

 ![Google Deep Dream]({{ ehawk823.github.io }}/assets/vegas.gif)